latentspace.

 Numerical Differentiation

-Numerical differentiation is a method used to approximate a derivative using finite perturbation differences.
-Unlike automatic differentiation by differentiable voronoi diagram used in the original paper, this approach calculates derivatives by evaluating the function at multiple nearby points.
-There are three basic methods for numerical differentiation.
-In this, central difference method is used to compute gradient.
+Numerical differentiation is a method used to approximate derivatives using finite perturbation differences.
+Unlike automatic differentiation used in the differentiable Voronoi Diagram in the original paper, this approach computes derivatives by evaluating the function at nearby points.
+There are three main methods for numerical differentiation, and in this project the central difference method is used to compute the gradient.

 Basic methods for the numerical differentiation